eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 - introduction
 ---

-Such a big sounding name!
+A introduction to gaussian process regression.

-Gaussian process regression (GPR) is general method for predicting continuous valued outputs.
-It's a pretty powerful regression method, stronger than normal linear regression.
-Some of its more well known applications are in Brownian motion, which describes the motion of particle in a fluid, and in geostatistics, where we're given an incomplete set of 2D points that's supposed to span some space and GPR is used to estimate the gaps between our observations to fill in the rest of the terrain.
+In this post, I'm going to try and introduce, in a friendly manner, gaussian process regression (GPR).
+Gaussian process regression is a powerful all-purpose regression method.
+Some of its applications are in Brownian motion, which describes the motion of particle in a fluid, and in geostatistics, where we're given an incomplete set of 2D points that's supposed to span some space and GPR is used to estimate the gaps between our observations to fill in the rest of the terrain.

-Some prerequisite concepts you should know are the multivariate Gaussian distribution and Bayesian linear regression.
-I’ll briefly talk about them right now, but I can’t substitute a more thorough reading of these topics.
+Some concepts concept you should know about are the multivariate Gaussian distribution and Bayesian regression.
+I’ll review them here, but it will only be brief.

-The main mathematical structure behind GPR is the **multivariate Gaussian distribution**.
-The important properties of multivariate Gaussians to know for GPR is the _conditioning property_ and the _additive property_.
+The main mathematical structure behind GPR is the **multivariate Gaussian distribution**, which is a generalization of the Gaussian (Normal) distribution to multiple dimensions.
+Two important properties of multivariate Gaussians to know for GPR is the _conditioning property_ and the _additive property_.
+I'll first show the conditioning property.
 If we write our random vector $$ x \sim \mathcal{N}( \mu, \Sigma ) \in {\rm I\!R}^{n} $$ as

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ x = \begin{bmatrix} x_a \\ x_b \end{bmatrix} $$ where $$ x_a = \begin{bmatrix} x_1 \\ . \\ . \\ x_k \end{bmatrix} $$ and $$ x_b = \begin{bmatrix} x_{k+1} \\ . \\ . \\ x_n \end{bmatrix} $$, then